spiffe/go-spiffe/v2/examples/spiffe-http/README.md

 The server should display a log `call received` and client `Success!!!`

-If a workload with another SPIFFE ID tries to establish a connection, the server will reject it.
+If either workload encounters a peer with a different SPIFFE ID, they will abort the TLS handshake and the connection will fail.

 ```
 sudo -u server-workload ./client